Need some inspiration for dinner this week? Here are some of my favorite cookbooks, full of quick and easy options for dinner tonight!

 Favorite Recipes: Pork Chops with Rhubarb Cherry Sauce, Warm White Bean Salad, Thai-Style Steak Salad

-My first ever foodie podcast!
-Lynn Rosetto is stepping down from her amazing show, and Francis Lam is taking over.
+This is the first foodie podcast/radio show I loved!
+Lynn Rosetto Kasper has since stepped down from her amazing show, and Francis Lam took over.
 One of my favorite things to do, pre-kids and when my Saturday mornings were much calmer, was to load up my podcast lists with Splendid Table episodes and wander around the farmer’s market.
-Lynn’s voice is comforting and assured, and her recipes are no different.
+Lynn’s voice is comforting and assured, and her recipes are no different- the show isn’t the same without her.

 Favorite Recipes: Pan Crisped Deviled Eggs, South of France Tomato Soup with Young Chevre, Moroccan Green Bean Tagine